elenaamoyano/TFG_Elena-Moyano/README.md

 - Click '...' -> Import from File
 - Select the workflow JSON files from /n8n_workflows/

+complete_system.json contains the full multi-agent system.
+The rest of the workflows were used only for evaluation during benchmark testing.

 ### 6. Configure credentials

 In n8n Personal panel, go to Credentials → Create Credential and add: